Drama & Theatre has been added to My Courses

 Progression

 Past students of this course have gone on to exciting careers in the industry, including one who formed their own theatre company that toured performances in America, and one who gained employment as a staff director at the National Theatre.
 We have students that have gained a place on their Made in Bristol scheme which invests in young theatre makers.
-A-level Drama and Theatre is valued by universities and drama schools, and we have students who have progressed through both of these routes, including prestigious drama schools such as East 15, as well as leading Drama BA(hons) programmes at Russell Group Universities, such as Exeter and Bristol.
+A-level Drama and Theatre is valued by universities and drama schools, and we have students who have progressed through both of these routes, including prestigious drama schools such as East 15, as well as leading Drama BA (Hons) programmes at Russell Group Universities, such as Exeter and Bristol.
 In addition to this, the transferable skills developed over the duration of the course also enable students to progress into a range of other employment in the creative industries, business, law and teaching.

 Where can this course lead?